Review: A few hours with Motorola's Tundra

 Motorola's Tundra is a phone built for abuse.
-Though simply specified given its $200 price tag — and that's with a two-year contract — you can drop, kick and even get it wet and expect it to survive.
+Though simply specified given its $200 price tag -- and that's with a two-year contract -- you can drop, kick and even get it wet and expect it to survive.
 Here's video of it being flung hundreds of feet

 .
 According to Motorola, it will operate at between -10C and 55C, survive four-foot drops onto hard surfaces, and 15 minutes of use in heavy rainfall.

 That said, it's still not a particularly great cellphone.
 It's got a 3G GSM radio, push-to-talk and GPS.
 The menus are zip-fast, too, and the unit was perfectly reliable.
 But with little else to distinguish it from models that come free with cellular contracts, every penny of that stiff price tag is a waste if you don't have use for the armor.